 This builds a Visual Studio project file, based on the version of Visual Studio that is configured (either the latest installed version, or the version specified by \$MSVS_VERSION in the Environment constructor).
 For Visual Studio 6, it will generate a .dsp file.
-For Visual Studio 7 (.NET) and later versions, it will generate a .vcproj file.
+For Visual Studio 7, 8, and 9, it will generate a .vcproj file.
+For Visual Studio 10 and later, it will generate a .vcproj file.

-By default, this also generates a solution file for the specified project, a .dsw file for Visual Studio 6 or a .sln file for Visual Studio 7 (.NET).
+By default, this also generates a solution file for the specified project, a .dsw file for Visual Studio 6 or a .sln file for Visual Studio 7 and later.
 This behavior may be disabled by specifying auto_build_solution=0 when you call MSVSProject, in which case you presumably want to build the solution file(s) by calling the MSVSSolution Builder (see below).

 The MSVSProject builder takes several lists of filenames to be placed into the project file.
 These are currently limited to srcs, incs, localincs, resources, and misc.
 These are pretty self-explanatory, but it should be noted that these lists are added to the \$SOURCES construction variable as strings, NOT as SCons File Nodes.
 This is because they represent file names to be added to the project file, not the source files used to build the project file.